-2.5 Ordering of drugs at community level
+2.5 Ordering of medicines and medical supplies at community level

-The dispenser who is the Health Surveillance Assistant will order the drugs from the nearest health facility after the community Drug Committee (CDC) has signed the LMIS-01C form.
+The dispenser who is the Health Surveillance Assistant will order the medicines from the nearest health facility after the Drug management subcommittee (DMSC) has signed the Form 1A.

-2.6 Distribution of drugs
+2.6 Distribution of medicines and medical supplies

-The health surveillance assistant with a representative from the CDC will collect drugs from the health facility.
+The health surveillance assistant with a representative from the CDC will collect medicines and medical supplies from the health facility.

-Distribution of Community drugs will be based on the current Direct Delivery system from RMS to health facilities.
-Determination of what to distribute to communities will be done by the District Pharmacy Technician using the reported data as it is the case with all other drugs and medical supplies.
-The distribution and delivery to health facilities are done monthly while the requested quantities are calculated using a formula that ensures three months supply.
+Distribution of Community medicines and medical supplies will be based on the current Direct Delivery system from RMS to health facilities.
+Determination of what to distribute to communities will be done by the District Pharmacy Technician using the reported data as it is the case with all other medicines and medical supplies.
+The distribution and delivery to health facilities are done monthly while the requested quantities are calculated using a formula that ensures three months' supply.